nathanhleung/enlight-ycombinator/README.md

 ## Eliminating Recursion
 The Y combinator bestows the power of self-referential recursion unto languages which don't support it.
 So to derive it in JavaScript, let's pretend a little &mdash; let's pretend that JavaScript doesn't support recursion.

-If everything goes well, by the end of this we'll have a tool that will allow this factorial function to self-reference again &mdash; but most importantly, without any self-reference in the function itself!
+I've put the recursive factorial function given in the initial examples in the block below.
+If everything goes well, by the end of this writeup we'll have a tool that will allow this factorial function to self-reference again &mdash; but most importantly, without any self-reference in the function itself!

 ```js
 function factorial(x) {